Vizzuality/Power-Explorer-landing/README.md

-# Power Watch-Splash
+# Power-Explorer-landing

-A landing page for World Power Watch
+A landing page for Power Explorer

 ## Requeriments